-Pangea Biological conducts desktop analyses, constraints-level surveys, biological assessments, habitat assessments, rare plant surveys, species-specific and reconnaissance-level biological surveys, and vegetation mapping as well as wetland and waterbody jurisdictional delineations and determinations.
+Pangea Biological conducts desktop analyses, constraints-level surveys, biological assessments, habitat assessments, rare plant surveys, species-specific survey, reconnaissance-level biological surveys, and vegetation mapping.
+Our team is experienced with wetland and waterbody jurisdictional delineations, evaluations, and determinations.

 Planning and Permitting

-Pangea takes a solution-oriented approach to routing, planning, and permitting to facilitate construction by strategizing and coordinating with engineers, construction management, and regulatory agencies.
-We coordinate with federal and state agencies to develop permit conditions and mitigation measures.
+Pangea Biological takes a solution-oriented approach to routing, planning, and permitting during the design phase to facilitate construction by strategizing and coordinating with engineers, designers, construction management, and regulatory agencies.
+We coordinate with federal and state agencies to develop permit conditions and mitigation measures that are environmentally sound.

-Pangea engages with engineers, construction management, construction contractors, and design teams when the project is in the conceptual stage and each phase of engineering design to provide environmental guidance prior to construction to ensure projects are buildable while providing protection for biological, aquatic, stormwater, cultural, and paleontological resources.
+Pangea Biological engages and collaborates with engineers, construction management, construction contractors, and design teams when the project is in the conceptual stage and each phase of engineering design to provide environmental guidance and regulatory strategy prior to construction to ensure projects are buildable while providing protection for biological, aquatic, stormwater, and other environmental resources.

-Pangea leverages its considerable construction and field experience to provide both general and project-specific environmental training to client management teams, construction personnel, and environmental staff.
+Pangea Biological leverages its considerable construction and field experience to provide both general and project-specific environmental training to client management teams, construction personnel, and environmental staff.
 Our team is highly experienced in designing, developing, facilitating and implementing environmental training programs within the U.S. These training sessions are conducted in and out of the field—including conference keynotes—and are designed to foster greater environmental compliance and understanding.

-Pangea provides professional, highly experienced environmental inspectors and monitors to safeguard natural resources while maintaining environmental compliance during construction.
+Pangea Biological provides professional highly experienced environmental inspectors, environmental monitors, and biological monitors to safeguard natural resources while guiding our clients to maintain environmental compliance during construction and post-construction phases.
 Pangea is skilled at communicating environmental requirements to the construction teams and informing them of any project variances that may be required as a result of the environmental requirements.

 Stormwater Pollution Prevention Plan

-Pangea Qualified SWPPP Practitioners (QSPs) provide on-site monitoring and reporting of construction activities as they relate to Storm Water Pollution Prevention Plans (SWPPPs).
+Pangea Biological Qualified SWPPP Practitioners (QSPs) provide on-site inspection and monitoring, and reporting of construction activities as they relate to Storm Water Pollution Prevention Plans (SWPPPs).
 QSPs work to coordinate with constituent project teams to ensure SWPPP compliance and make any necessary corrective recommendations.
 We identify issues before they become problems, and have solutions at the ready to ensure compliance.

 For any inquiries, questions or commendations, please call: 760.723.3231 or fill out the following form.

-To join the Pangea Biological team, please send a cover letter together with your resume to: firstname.lastname@example.org.
+To join the Pangea Biological team, please send a cover letter with your resume to: firstname.lastname@example.org.

-Pangea Biological specializes in providing third-party monitoring, environmental compliance monitoring and inspection, constructability reviews, biological and aquatic resource surveys, planning and permitting, regulatory strategy, and environmental training for the energy and infrastructure sectors.
+Pangea Biological specializes in providing program management, third-party monitoring, environmental compliance monitoring and inspection, environmental training, biological monitoring, constructability reviews, biological and aquatic resource surveys, avian nest surveys, planning and permitting, plan development, regulatory strategy, and mitigation development for the energy and infrastructure sectors.

-Our team's depth of experience with environmental resources and hands-on construction within California, Nevada, and throughout the United States has led to the successful management and completion of over 2,000 operation and maintenance and capital utility projects.
-From small feasibility surveys, routing studies, and red flag studies to large multi-year, multi-faceted planning and construction projects, Pangea's highly experienced scientists deftly adapt to the needs of our clients, providing effective solutions through project completion.
+Our team's depth of experience with environmental resources and hands-on construction within the United States has led to the successful management and completion of over 2,850 operations and maintenance and capital infrastructure projects.
+From feasibility surveys, routing studies, red flag studies, and constraints-level evaluations on large multi-year, multi-faceted planning and construction projects, Pangea's highly experienced scientists deftly adapt to the needs of clients, providing effective solutions.